MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-many-to-many-relationships.md

 > [!NOTE]
 > The ability to create *many-to-many relationships* is in preview.
 While it's in preview, it's not possible to publish to the Power BI service models that use *many-to-many relationships*.

 In Power BI Desktop, the cardinality defaults to *Many to Many* when it determines that neither table contains unique values for the columns in the relationship.
-In such cases, a warning is displayed to confirm that relationship-setting is your intended behavior, rather than being the unintended effect of a data issue.
+In such cases, a warning is displayed to confirm that relationship-setting is your intended behavior and not the unintended effect of a data issue.

 For example, when you create a relationship directly between *CityData* and *Sales*&mdash;where filters should flow from *CityData* to *Sales*&mdash;Power BI Desktop displays the **Edit relationship** window as shown in the following image:

 ![The "Edit relationship" window](media/desktop-many-to-many-relationships/many-to-many-relationships_01.png)

 The resulting **Relationship** view would then display the direct, many-to-many relationship between the two tables.
-The tables' appearance in the **Fields** list, and their subsequent behavior when the visuals are created, is a result similar to when we applied the previously described workaround.
+The tables' appearance in the **Fields** list, and their subsequent behavior when the visuals are created, is similar to when we applied the workaround.
 In the workaround, the extra table that displays the distinct *State* data isn't made visible.
 For example, as described in the preceding section, a visual showing *State*, *Population*, and *Sales* data would be displayed as follows:

 ![Table visual](media/desktop-many-to-many-relationships/many-to-many-relationships_12.png)